The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

 \subsection{Relational attention}

 The recently proposed Abstractor architecture (Figure~\ref{abstractor_arch})~\cite{altabaa2023abstractors} illustrates how the relational bottleneck can be implemented within the broader framework of attention-based architectures (including the Transformer~\cite{vaswani2017attention}).
-The Abstractor is built on a novel attention operation termed \textit{relational cross-attention}.
+The Abstractor is built on a novel \textbf{attention} operation termed \textit{relational cross-attention}.
 In this operation, a set of object embeddings (which may be produced by an encoder given perceptual observations) is converted to form keys and queries, using separate linear projections.
 A relation matrix is then computed, in which each entry corresponds to the inner product between a query and key.
-The relation matrix is used to attend over a set of learned values, which reference objects but are independent of their attributes.
+The relation matrix is used to attend over a set of learned values.
+The attention operation itself is identical to standard self-attention, in which each value embedding is replaced with a weighted average of the set of all value embeddings, where the weights are determined by the match between queries and keys (i.e., the relation matrix).
+However, the value embeddings used for relational cross-attention are formed from a separate set of representations that are learned through backpropagation (based on the downstream task for which the network is trained) which \textit{reference} objects but are independent of their attributes (in the simplest scheme, these values reference objects via their position, though more sophisticated referencing schemes are also possible ~\cite{altabaa2023abstractors}).
+This is in contrast to standard self-attention, in which the values are computed via a linear projection of the perceptual inputs (just as the queries and keys are computed).
+As with the CoRelNet architecture, the relation matrix thus forms a relational bottleneck, in the sense that it converts all perceptual information to relational information, and downstream processing (in this case, the relational cross-attention operation) then depends only on this relational information.